brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 ---

-This is at best technology-adjacent, but I enjoyed [Why Being Bored Is Good][boredisgood] by the Walrus.
+This is at best technology-adjacent, but I enjoyed [Why Being Bored Is Good][boredisgood] by The Walrus.
 Quote:

 > I can’t settle on any one thing, let alone walk away from
 > the light cast by the screens and into a different